-1. Sales Require 12 to 18 Months For Closure:
+1. Sales need 12 to 18 Months For Closure:

 Here, we present the time frame for an average short sale.
 Especially when the loan is held by a cooperative bank.
 Seven to ten days for the lender to grant receipt of the complete short sale package, which entails personal seller documents and related real estate items, together with the buyer’s short-sale offer.

 Moreover, banks will carry out their research about the value and sum up a conclusion.
 The home value is just not based on the amount of the mortgage.
 It’s based on the present comparable sales too.
-These facts suggest that a bank will accept market value because if the home went via foreclosure and then back on the market, it would still sell for market value.

 4. Short Sale Sellers Must Be In Default before the Bank Approving A Short Sale:

 Banks favor a short sale grounded on the seller’s hardship and the value of the home.
 Some sellers work hard to make the mortgage payments each month, yet they are not faulted.